msddk/DS_Bootcamp/Machine Learning/Linear Regression/readme.md

 - Advertising dataset
 - Data visualization
 - R^2 and Adj.
 R^2 comparison
-- Model training
-- Model evaluation
+- Model training and evaluation
 - Some articles.